holistics/custom-chart-library/README.md

 # Holistics Custom Chart Library

-A collection of Holistics Custom Chart Templates
+A collection of Holistics Custom Chart Templates.

 ## What is Custom Chart?